mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 must still be monitored, mostly at the start and finish of the process.
-This is an Easy (4+) Astrogation (1D x 10 hours, EDU) check, with DM- for each 10 parsecs or fraction thereof and the astrogator can do other things during this check (the astrogator’s actual time spent is 1D minutes each at the commencement and conclusion).
-The high variability comes from the simulations’ randomness; sometimes the computer finds the solution quickly; sometimes it takes a few days.
+This is an Easy (4+) Astrogation (1D x 10 hours, EDU) check, with DM- for each 10 parsecs or fraction thereof and the astrogator can do other things during this check (the astrogator's actual time spent is 1D minutes each at the commencement and conclusion).
+The high variability comes from the simulations' randomness; sometimes the computer finds the solution quickly; sometimes it takes a few days.
 A skilled astrogator can
 ```